sensorbee/docs/source/bql/syntax.rst

 A simple array constructor consists of a left square bracket ``[``, a list of expressions (separated by commas) for the array element values, and finally a right square bracket ``]``.
 For example::

-    SELECT RSTREAM [7, 2 * stream:a, true, 'blue'] FROM ...
+    SELECT RSTREAM [7, 2 * stream:a, true, "blue"] FROM ...

 Each element of the array can have a different type.
 In particular, the wildcard is also allowed as an expression and will include the whole current row as an array element.

 .. note::

-   Single-element arrays of strings could also be interpreted as JSON Paths and are therefore required to have a trailing comma after their only element: ``['foo',]``
+   Single-element arrays of strings could also be interpreted as JSON Paths and are therefore required to have a trailing comma after their only element: ``["foo",]``

 Map Constructors
 ----------------

 A map constructor is an expression that builds a map value using string keys and arbitrary values for its member elements.
-A simple map constructor consists of a left curly bracket ``{``, a list of ``'key': value`` pairs (separated by commas) for the map elements, and finally a right curly bracket ``}``.
+A simple map constructor consists of a left curly bracket ``{``, a list of ``"key": value`` pairs (separated by commas) for the map elements, and finally a right curly bracket ``}``.
 For example::

-    SELECT RSTREAM {'a_const': 7, 'prod': 2 * stream:a} FROM ...
+    SELECT RSTREAM {"a_const": 7, "prod": 2 * stream:a} FROM ...

-The keys must be string literals (i.e., they can not be computed expressions); in particular they must be written using *single* quotes.
+The keys must be string literals (i.e., they can not be computed expressions); in particular they must be written using double quotes.
 The values can be arbitrary expressions, including a wildcard.